When a Workplace Injury Leaves You Uncertain, a Workers’ Compensation Lawyer Can Guide You Forward

 Workers are pushed back before reaching MMI.

-Why Savannah Workers Trust Us with Their Workers’ Comp Claims
+Why Savannah Workers Trust Us With Their Workers’ Comp Claims

 “It’s tough going it alone — insurance companies don’t play fair.”
 Thankfully, Humberto Izquierdo, Jr. doesn’t just understand this — he used to be on the other side.
 Starting in 2002 as an insurance defense lawyer, he learned exactly how insurers fight compensation claims.
 Since 2005, he’s dedicated his career to standing up for injured workers in Savannah, Chatham County, and across Coastal Georgia.